AntonCoon/tdesktop/README.md

 [![Preview of transcript button][transcript_demo_1]][transcript_demo_1_url]
 ### And you'll see transcription
 [![Preview of transcription][transcript_demo_2]][transcript_demo_2_url]
-### By default using russian language, but you able to choose other easily.
+### By default using russian language, but you able to choose other easily
-Just click right mouse button and in drop-down menu click on speech to text item [![Preview of transcription][transcript_demo_3]][transcript_demo_3_url] Then chose language for transcription
+Just click right mouse button and in drop-down menu click on **speech to text** item [![Preview of transcription][transcript_demo_3]][transcript_demo_3_url] Then chose language for transcription
 [![Preview of transcription][transcript_demo_4]][transcript_demo_4_url]